 Welcome to EventApp Pittsburgh!

-Beginning in January of 2022, the Office of Special Events will be introducing new pricing models for the cost of Special Event Permits.
-Applicants will now pay a $25.00 processing fee at application submission instead of the previous $200.00 application fee.
-There will now be a separate cost for the actual Special Event Permit, which will depend on a variety of factors including event classification (charitable, general, or commerical), whether an event is static or a run, walk, ride, or parade, and the type of city property used for the event.
-The new categories that event applications will be placed into include:
+As in 2023, applicants will pay a $25.00 processing fee at application submission.
+There is a separate cost for the actual Special Event Permit, which will depend on a variety of factors including event classification (charitable, general, or commerical), whether an event is static or a run, walk, ride, or parade, and the type of city property used for the event.
+The categories that event applications will be placed into include:

 Charitable Events – Events that are directly associated with fundraising for the entity which is established as a not-for-profit corporation and which has been granted Federal tax-exempt status.
 All profits from these events are donated to charity.
 Events that claim Charitable status may be required to identify profiting charity and percentage of proceeds donated.
 Applications submitted by recognized Community groups will be considered Charitable.
 Charitable events will pay a base permit fee of $75.00.